kt390256/Camp/README.md

 # JunCamp
 restful project with user Authen

-IMAGE UPLOAD has been DISABLED on live site due to heroku slow connect, but upload codes are still in the project!
+IMAGE UPLOAD has been DISABLED on live site due to heroku slow connection, but upload codes are still in the project!

 Stack: NodeJS ExpressJS MongoDB